anishnath/manic/CAPABILITIES.md

 ### The builtin catalog (the key new artifact)

-Autocomplete + arg-checking need machine-readable specs for every builtin; today those live in doc comments and hand-written `a.ident(0)?`/`a.num(1)?` calls.
+Autocomplete and argument checking use machine-readable specs for every builtin instead of relying only on doc comments and hand-written `a.ident(0)?`/`a.num(1)?` calls.
+The structured catalog is:
-Introduce a structured catalog —
 `BuiltinSpec { name, kind: ctor|verb|mut_verb, params:[{name, ty:
 name|num|str|point|color|ease|ident, optional}], summary, kit }` — plus the fixed
 vocabularies already in the engine: **colors** (`fg void cyan magenta lime dim panel`), **easings**, **canvas presets**, **template names**, **reserved vars** (`w h cx cy pi e tau`).
-Source of truth: generate it where kits already register (a registration macro that records the signature next to the fn, or a build step emitting catalog JSON consumed by *both* Rust checks and the WASM API) so it can't drift.
+A catalog-vs-live-registry test keeps the source aligned with executable registration so it cannot drift.

 ### WASM API (thin)